 - Teacher’s Forum

 *The birth of Nathan Johnson is celebrated on this date in 1926.
 He was a Black architect.

 Born in Herington, Kansas, he came to Detroit to work as a draftsman for White and Griffin before forming his firm in 1956.
 He pursued an adventurous modern style in church architecture with some of Detroit's most historic black faith communities.
 By 1963, an article in the Detroit Free Press reported that he "has built or is planning a dozen churches."

-Articulating the modernist underpinning of his work, Johnson says in the same article, "We try to be honest.
+In the same article, Johnson articulates the modernist underpinning of his work, "We try to be honest.
 If we want to decorate a church, we let the structure do it instead of applying ornaments."

 In 1989, Nathan Johnson & Associates sued Smith, Hinchman & Grylls unsuccessfully over his reduced role in the Veterans Administration Hospital project.
 Nathan Johnson & Associates had anywhere from two to 40 employees during its long practice, which wound down around 2000.
 He achieved success locally as a modernist architect for his contribution to Modern architecture in the Detroit area.
 Nathan Johnson passed away in November 2021 at age 96.